johnnyko28/Full-Stack-Project-Ko-and-Co./README.md

 ### Layout and Basic Styling

-Create our header and footer partials
+Create our header and footer partials<br>
 Add in Bootstrap

 ### Creating New Campgrounds